HD – Hip dysplasia

 2. Serious cases must be neutered, never mated

-3. “Some risk” cats only mate with normal, “HD free”
+3. “Some risk” cats only mate with normal, “HD normal”

 4. Look at results for the whole family (siblings, parents etc) to evaluate total risk in the line